How to open a savings account

 How to open a tax-free savings account

-Simply follow the same steps for how to open a tax-free savings account (TFSA) as you would for a standard savings account.
-First, you’ll need to decide between financial institutions, such as banks, fintechs, credit unions, or insurance companies, that offer TFSAs.
+Wondering how to open a tax-free savings account (TFSA)?
+Simply follow the same steps as you would with a standard savings account.
+First, you’ll need to decide between financial institutions, such as banks, fintechs, credit unions or insurance companies, that offer TFSAs.

 Then follow the account’s online signup process.
-To set up your TFSA, like opening a savings account, you’ll need to provide your Social Insurance Number (SIN) and date of birth.
+Like opening a savings account, you’ll need to provide your Social Insurance Number (SIN) and date of birth to set up your TFSA.

 Your financial institution may request additional documents to verify your information.
 Upload the required documents, and then start saving once you’re approved.